linakramerr/dataarchive/README.md

+# Archive
-# This repository serves as an archive for the thesis "Sensitivity of the Random Intercept Cross-lagged Panel Model to Unmodeled Measurement Error ".
+This repository serves as an archive for the thesis "Sensitivity of the Random Intercept Cross-lagged Panel Model to Unmodeled Measurement Error ".

 FETC case number: 22-1804.